AICONSlab/MIRACL/docs/user-guide.md

 $ miracl reg -h
 ```

-To show all options for e.g. the `clar_allen` function you can run:
+To show all options for an individual function, e.g. the `clar_allen` function,
+you can run:

 ```
 $ miracl reg clar_allen -h